Search

 Cooking with toddlers is a true test of a mother’s patience.
 I remember the first time my daughter wanted to help me cook.
 She was under two and pushing a chair with all her might to the counter so she could see what I was doing.
 She immediately wanted to get her hands in the mix.
 She is now four and that hasn’t changed one bit.
 As we continue to cook together, I am amazed at some of the conversations we have had and, ultimately, what she has learned just by cooking with me.

-Cooking with a person whose natural tendency is to make a mess can be frustrating for moms, but when you consider the fact that cooking is a hands-on learning experience and your child isn’t in front of a screen, it’s a little easier to deal with a few spills.
+Cooking with someone whose natural tendency is to make a mess can be frustrating, but when you consider the fact that cooking is a hands-on learning experience and your child isn’t in front of a screen, it’s a little easier to deal with a few spills.
 So what makes cooking so great for toddlers?
 You can make the most of the experience by focusing on these 5 benefits.

 1. Importance of Instructions